-2.7.2 Summary programme: a simple summary programme has been prepared for each prioritised element identifying key facts in relation to 'A. the IFC Process'; 'B. the INTC process'; 'C. MUDFA / Utilities'; 'D. Other issues'; and 'E. Construction periods'.
+- 2.7.1 The following provides a brief overview of the analysis undertaken in respect of each of the prioritised elements. - 2.7.2 Summary programme: a simple summary programme has been prepared for each prioritised element identifying key facts in relation to 'A. the IFC Process'; 'B. the INTC process'; 'C. MUDFA / Utilities'; 'D. Other issues'; and 'E. Construction periods'.
 Illustrating all of the above in a programme allowed us to view the inter-relationship of each of those issues graphically within the correct timeframe.
-See example below.
+See example below11.

-- 2.7.3 'A. IFC Process' planned and actual IFC issue dates were plotted in respect of the key IFC's for the relevant structure or element.
+2.7.3 'A. IFC Process': planned and actual IFC issue dates were plotted in respect of the key IFC's for the relevant structure or element.
 Where a delay was incurred to the IFC, information was sought in respect of the cause of that delay.
-At this stage mainly anecdotal evidence is available as to the possible causes of said delay (please refer to section 2.2 above).
-Delays were indicated by a yellow bar (indicating culpability for IFC delay has to be firmed up). - 2.7.4 'B. INTC Process': information was obtained from tie project management personnel on the key INTC's which were thought to have affected commencement and/or progress.
-Information was then sought in respect of the key stages in the INTC process including notification date, date Estimate required, date Estimate submitted (if at all) and dates of any applicable 80.13 or 80.15 instruction.
-Culpability for delays through that process was categorised on the basis as set out at section 2.3 above.
-Blue bars indicate Infraco culpability; Green bars indicate tie culpability.
+At this stage, and particularly in relation to the time available, we have necessarily relied upon tie personnel's interpretation of responsibility for the causes of the IFC delay (please refer to section 2.2 above).
+Delays were indicated by a yellow bar (indicating culpability for IFC delay has to be firmed up; in respect of 1C2, Appendix 7, however culpability for the IFC delay has been shown by a green bar indicating tie (CEC) culpability).